-(i) Note: For this feature to work correctly the Heating mode must be set to Timer so that the system can control the heating appliance.
+() Note: For this feature to work correctly the Heating mode must be set to Timer so that the system can control the heating appliance.

-EC800 Heating Controls
+Heating Controls

-There are a number of heating systems that can be controlled by the power control system.
+There are a number of CI-Bus enabled heating systems that can be controlled by the power control system.
+If the heating systems are CI Bus enabled, the actual controls available will vary depending on which heating system components are fitted.
 The system will be preconfigured by the manufacturer or supplying dealer.
 The related control panel screens are shown below.

-Heating screen

-Here you can control the heating system, select energy and temperature and by pressing the more button (right arrow) you can set related timers.
+Heating screen - Here you can control the heating system, such as setting target temperature, selecting the energy source and by pressing the Next Button set the related timers.